hackclub/hackclub/workshops/backjack/README.md

  ```

- lastly, we will ask the player if they would like to Restart or quit the game :
+ finally, we will ask the player if they would like to Restart or quit the game :

  ```c++
   cout  << "Would you like '1' Restart  or '2' Quit PLAYING\n";
   ```

-  #### Would the player Restart the game or Quite the game
+  #### Would the player restart the game or quite the game

 Now to get the answer from the player we will declare a new String variable that can store the answer from the player and call it inside the **declaration section** :